Cannabis Trademark & Branding

 Their creativity has resulted in the creation of new product formulations, regulatory compliance software, new methods for growing crops, astounding work on plant genetics, creative payments systems to work around the industry’s banking challenges and some of the most creative marketing being done in any industry.

 All of this intellectual property (IP) is valuable, sometimes far more so than its creators realize.
 Consequently, it is not unusual for valuable IP to be inadequately protected.
 Protecting cannabis IP and cannabis trademarks is complicated by the plant’s unique status as illegal under federal law, legal for medical use is most states and legal for both medical and adult use in just 11 states.
 The cannabis trademark attorneys of Cultiva Law are nonetheless skilled at registering and effectively protecting IP under under trademark, copyright and trade secret laws — despite the impediments created by federal law.

 Our areas of practice include every aspect of Cannabis Trademark Law:

 Copyright registration, protection and enforcement

 Trademark and copyright litigation

 Trademarks are fundamental to building a brand but, because marijuana remains a Schedule 1 drug under the federal Controlled Substances Act, the U.S. Patent and Trademark Office (USPTO) will not register trademarks for cannabis products containing THC, including those which are wholly legal under state law.
 Trademarks can, however, be registered in the states where the product is legal.
-Cultiva Law’s IP attorneys have developed effective strategies for protecting your trademark, including at the federal level.
+Cultiva Law’s cannabis trademark attorneys have developed effective strategies for protecting your trademark, including at the federal level.